 Dalmas A. Taylor Memorial Summer Minority Policy Fellowship

-This fellowship is funded by SPSSI and administered in conjunction with APA Public Interest Government Relations and the APA Minority Fellowship Program.
-It provides an opportunity for a graduate student of color to work on public policy issues for an entire summer.
+This fellowship is funded by SPSSI and administered in conjunction with APA Advocacy and the APA Minority Fellowship Program.
+It provides an opportunity for a doctoral student who is an ethnic minority to work on public policy issues for an entire summer.

-The fellowship will look a little different in the summer of 2021 than in past years.
-Since the Taylor Fellowship is likely to be virtual in 2021, the program will emphasize participation in a range of policy activities with concrete deliverables.
-In addition to attending virtual congressional hearings and briefings, and other federal policy-focused events (e.g., virtual meetings at federal science agencies and among policy coalition members), the Taylor Fellow can expect to:
+The Taylor Fellowship program emphasizes participation in a range of policy activities and can include a number of projects.
+In addition to attending congressional hearings and briefings, and other federal policy-focused events (e.g., meetings with federal agencies and policy coalitions), the Taylor Fellow can:

-The summer fellowship runs 8-12 weeks, and while the timing is flexible, we recommend that fellows aim to begin the fellowship no later than early June.
+The summer fellowship is a full-time commitment and runs 8-12 weeks.
+While the timing is flexible, we recommend that fellows aim to begin the fellowship no later than mid-June (as most of Washington goes on vacation in August).
 The summer stipend is $3,000.
-The fellow also attends SPSSI summer conference events and the APA Minority Fellowship Program Summer Psychology Institute free of charge.
+The fellow also attends the SPSSI Summer Conference and the week-long APA Minority Fellowship Program Summer Psychology Institute free of charge.

-If conditions allow for an in-person fellowship experience: SPSSI will reimburse the fellow up to $1,500 for relocation to DC and/or living expenses in DC.
+SPSSI will reimburse the fellow up to $1,500 for travel/relocation to DC and/or living expenses in DC.
 (Note: The fellow will be responsible for making their own housing arrangements.)

 2. A statement (of no more than 1,000 words) with detailed information that includes:

-All applicants for the Dalmas Taylor Fellowship are strongly encouraged to also apply for the APA Minority Fellowship Program Psychology Summer Institute, which takes place in July (and will be virtual in 2021).
-Preference will be given to applicants who plan to apply to both programs.
+All applicants for the Taylor Fellowship are strongly encouraged to also apply for the APA Minority Fellowship Program Psychology Summer Institute, which takes place in late June or early July.
+Preference for the Taylor Fellowship will be given to applicants who plan to apply to both programs.